-Roger McKenzie, Chair
+Christina Accornero, Chair

-The Division of Religion offers a major in religion with concentrations in Bible, Christian ministry, and New Testament Greek.
+The Division of Religion offers a major in religion with concentrations in Bible, Children's Ministry, Christian ministry, New Testament Greek, Sports Ministry, and Youth Ministry.
 The Religion Division urges students preparing for ordained ministry to complete one of the following five programs: Bible, Christian Education, Missions, Pastoral Ministry, or Youth Ministry.
 A program consists of the concentration in Christian ministry and the appropriate minor or cognate.